 Brake Cleaner FAQs

-Q: How should I store brake cleaner?
+Q: Can I use WD40 as a brake cleaner?

 No. Not now, not ever.
 For the thousandth time, no. Never spray WD40, lubricant, or lubricating cleaner on your brakes.
 Oils and greases of any kind will permanently damage your brake pads and rotors and result in a dangerous reduction in brake performance.
 Do not use WD40 on brakes.

 Q: Can I clean other parts with brake cleaner?